SATISFACTORY

 All students who meet the GPA, pace of completion and maximum program length requirements will be assigned a Satisfactory Academic Progress indicator for the upcoming school year.
 The Financial Aid Office will assign a No Progress status to students who do not meet these standards.
 Students are not eligible for Title IV financial aid and other financial aid sources if their SAP status is equal to No Progress.

-In addition to the general Satisfactory Academic Progress guidelines, undergraduate students receiving a PA State Grant are subject to a separate satisfactory academic progress review.
+In addition to the general Satisfactory Academic Progress guidelines, undergraduate students receiving a PA State Grant are subject to separate satisfactory academic progress review.
 Full-time students are required to complete a minimum of 12 credits for each full-time PA grant received or a minimum of 6 credits for each part-time PA grant received in the most recent completed academic year.

 Appeal Process

 The University of Pittsburgh provides an appeals process for students who are determined to be No Progress.
 Appeals will be limited to students who experienced personal illness or personal accident, death of a member of the student’s immediate family and/or other extraordinary circumstances that prevented the student from attending classes and successfully completing the coursework.
 When it has been determined that a student has made No Progress, the student will be notified by the Financial Aid Office.
 The student should complete a Satisfactory Academic Progress Appeal and meet with an Academic Advisor.
+The appeal form can be found under our Forms page.

 Students must be able to demonstrate that they will be able to meet established SAP standards, as noted in their SAP appeal approval letter at the end of the next payment period.
 In cases where it is not possible for a student to meet the minimum requirements for pace of progression and GPA, financial aid eligibility will not be reinstated and the appeal will be denied.
 Students not meeting SAP may enroll without the benefit of federal or institutional financial aid.
 Students not meeting SAP may wish to consider the PittPAY Payment PLAN or certain alternative loans that do not require SAP.